 - 15 ounces chickpeas, drained, also called garbanzo beans

 - 2 teaspoons Garam Masala seasoning

 - 1 teaspoon salt

-- To a large pot add the oil and heat to medium.
-Add the onion and saute until translucent.
+- While the carrots are cooking add a couple of tablespoons of water to a large skillet and heat to medium.
+Add the onion and sauté until translucent.
 About 10 minutes.

-- Bring to a quick boil and then turn down and simmer on medium heat for 20 to 30 minutes.
+- Bring to a quick boil and then turn down and simmer on medium heat for 20 minutes.

 - At the end of 20 minutes check to see if the lentils are done.
-If not, cook another 10 minutes and they will definitely be done.
+If not, cook a very few more minutes.